leonardofmoura/Algorithms_and_Data_Structures/README.md

 This folder stores exercises solved to gain some practical insight on how some algorithms and data strucures work.
 They are divided in Theoretical-Practical (TP) classes.

+- **TP1:**Cute C++ test environment, classe basics, constant members

 **Note**:If find some mistake in this readme or any other part of this repo, feel free to tell me about it!

+**Note 2**:Some aspects of the code are written in Portuguese because that was the structure of the course